Darshancodes/Music-Player/README.md

 # Music-Player
-This is The Music Player app made usign javascript.
+This is The Music Player app made using javascript.